 During a typical notional work week, operations at the administration/HQ and maintenance facilities would occur 12 hours per day and 5 days per week.
-Each day, approximately 630 personnel would first report to the administration/HQ facilities for daily briefings and other activities before reporting to their assigned duty locations, including the emplacement sites.
+Each day, personnel would first report to the administration/HQ facilities for daily briefings and other activities before reporting to the emplacement site location.